-- Noise awareness banners were created and displayed in key locations. - We purchased our own Noise monitoring equipment to do monitoring. - Service delivery challenges for 2020/21 - Awareness raising at the workplace about noise, difficult due to Covid-19. - Education at local schools for noise control and to the public during Covid-19
+- Noise awareness banners were created and displayed in key locations. - We purchased our own Noise monitoring equipment to do monitoring.

+- Awareness raising at the workplace about noise, difficult due to Covid-19. - Education at local schools for noise control and to the public during Covid-19